-On January 1, 2019, we adopted Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) (ASU No. 2016-02).
+We follow Accounting Standards Codification (ASC) Topic 842, Leases in recording our operating and financing lease.
 For our long-term operating leases, we recognized a right-of-use asset and a lease liability in our condensed consolidated balance sheets.
 The lease liability is determined as the present value of future lease payments using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date.
 The right-of-use asset is based on the liability adjusted for any prepaid or deferred rent.
 We determine the lease term at the commencement date by considering whether renewal options and termination options are reasonably assured of exercise.
+We did not elect the hindsight practical expedient.
+We also made accounting policy elections not to apply the recognition requirements under Topic 842 to any of our short-term leases and to account for each separate lease and associated non-lease components as a single lease component for all of our leases.
+Under Topic 842 we determine if an arrangement is a lease at inception.
+Our right-of-use assets consist of an operating lease for our facility headquarters.
+We have a noncancelable operating lease that included certain tenant improvement allowances and is subject to base lease payments, which escalate over the term of the lease, additional charges for common area maintenance and other costs.